nathanchance/tuxmake/README.md

 ### Default build (run on x86_64)

-By default tuxmake will do a defconfig build with the latest gcc for the native architecture.
+By default tuxmake will do a defconfig build with the default gcc for the native architecture.

 ```sh
 tuxmake